GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 [Register for the Chrome origin trial](/origintrials/#/view_trial/-7123568710593282047) to test the reduced User-Agent with your platform on real user traffic.

-If you provide content (like e.g. scripts) that is used by other websites in a 3rd party context, then you can participate in a [third-party origin trial](/blog/third-party-origin-trials/) and test this change across multiple sites.
+If you provide content that is used by other websites in a 3rd party context, then you can participate in a [third-party origin trial](/blog/third-party-origin-trials/) and test this change across multiple sites.
 When you register for the Chrome origin trial, select the "third-party